LoginRegister

 By I Kid You Not , in Current Stories , at December 31, 2019

-So, that’s the interesting part – and it can be said that a mistake by a French newspaper had a lot to do with its creation.
+So, that’s the interesting part about the history of the Nobel prize.
+It can be said that a mistake by a French newspaper had a lot to do with its creation.

-What happened was that when Alfred’s brother, Ludvig died, a French newspaper erroneously published Alfred’s obituary (a news article that is published after the recent death of a person to inform the general public about it) instead.
-This was a premature obituary as it was published when the person was still alive.
+What happened was that when Alfred’s brother, Ludvig died, a French newspaper mistakenly published Alfred’s obituary (a news article that is published after the recent death of a person to inform the general public about it) instead.
 It read, “The merchant of death is dead”.
 It went on to say that, “Dr. Alfred Nobel, who became rich by finding ways to kill more people faster than ever before, died yesterday.”

-Reading this had a deep impact on Alfred and as a consequence he set aside most of his wealth, in his will, to create the Nobel Prizes.
+Reading this had a deep impact on Alfred and he decided to set aside most of his wealth to create the Nobel Prizes.
 He stated that he wished to create a fund and its interest should be given as “prizes to those who, during the preceding year, have conferred the greatest benefit to humankind”.

 He said that he wished that “when awarding the prizes, no consideration be given to nationality, but that the prize be awarded to the worthiest person, whether or not they are Scandinavian.”
 This is why the prizes are given every year.